Controlling the Spin-Wave Nonreciprocity of a Crescent-Shaped Nanowire via Curvature and Magnetic Field: Results

 \subsubsection{Influence of the CS bottom-surface curvature}

-We vary the parameter \( a_2 \) in the range 139--199~nm, in steps of 10~nm, while keeping the other ellipse dimensions fixed (see Fig.~\ref{Fig:geometry_a} in Appendix \ref{app:a_2}, where the set of geometries representing the different values of the semi-axis \( a_2 \) are shown) and under constant external magnetic field, $B_{\mathrm{ext}}$ = 1~T. This transformation progressively converts the CS nanowire into one with a semicircular cross-section.
+We vary the parameter \( a_2 \) in the range 139--199~nm, in steps of 10~nm, while keeping the other ellipse dimensions fixed (see Fig.~\ref{Fig:geometry_a} in Appendix \ref{app:a_2}, where the set of geometries representing the different values of the semi-axis \( a_2 \) are shown) and under constant external magnetic field, $B_{\mathrm{ext}}$ = 1~T. This transformation progressively converts the CS nanowire into one with the bottom side of the nanowire flat.
 For each value of $a_2$, the FMR spectra and SW profiles were calculated, as shown in Fig.~\ref{Fig:FMR_a2}.

 The LF mode become less intensive with increasing $a_2$ (see position (vii)-(ix) in Fig.~\ref{Fig:FMR_a2}).
 This decrease in the intensity is accompanied by changes in the SW profile.
 At $a_2=139$~nm (mode (vii)), the SW amplitude is concentrated at the edges.
-At $a_2=169$~nm (mode (viii)) and 199 nm (mode (ix)), the character of the mode changes and the LF mode is not an edge mode, but a bulk mode with maximal amplitude in the center and antiphase oscillations at the sides of the CS.
+At $a_2=169$~nm (mode (viii)) and 199 nm (mode (ix)), the character of the mode changes and the LF mode is not an edge mode, but a bulk mode with maximal amplitude in the center and anti-phase oscillations at the sides of the CS.
 In fact, similar transformation was already observed with the field decreasing in Fig.~\ref{Fig:FMR}.
-In both cases, increasing $a_2$ and decreasing $B_\text{ext}$ reduces the demagnetizing field at the edges, eliminating conditions favorable to the formation of edge modes.
-However, the observed effect in the case of a decreasing magnetic field is due to the rotation of the static magnetization from the $z$ axis, whereas the effect in the case of an $a_2$ change is due to geometrical changes.
+In both cases, increasing $a_2$ and decreasing $B_\text{ext}$ reduces the demagnetizing field at the CS edges, eliminating conditions favorable to the formation of edge modes.
+However, the observed effect in the case of a decreasing magnetic field is due to the rotation of the magnetization from the $z$ axis, whereas the effect in the case of an $a_2$ change is due to geometrical changes.